'A Vexing Decision': Calif. Governor Mulls Who Will Replace Harris In Senate

 "This is not something that I wish even on my worst enemy, because you create enemies in this process you know, not just friends.
 And it's a vexing decision.
 It's a challenging one," Newsom said.

 Harris, who was elected to her first Senate term in 2016, would be up for reelection in 2022.
-Whomever Newsom chooses to replace her will get a couple of years in the Senate before running (Newsom has ruled out a special election to fill out the term).
+Whoever replaces her will get a couple of years in the Senate before running (Newsom has ruled out a special election to fill out the term).

-"Diversity is a given," said Newsom's longtime advisor Nathan Ballard.
+"Diversity is a given," said Newsom's longtime adviser Nathan Ballard.
 "It's not going to be someone who looks like Gavin," meaning not a straight white male.

-The current moment, after George Floyd's death and Harris's focus on rooting racial bias out of the criminal justice system, would seem to rule out likely Senate aspirants such as Rep. Adam Schiff, at least at this time.
+The current moment, after George Floyd's death and Harris' focus on rooting racial bias out of the criminal justice system, would seem to rule out likely Senate aspirants such as Rep. Adam Schiff, at least at this time.

 For Newsom, there are also other, practical considerations.

-"Is it a caretaker, or someone who can turnaround a win?
+"Is it a caretaker, or someone who can turn around a win?
 Is it someone that's qualified that may not win but would be?"
 Newsom asked rhetorically.

 The shortlist

-Note: An earlier version of this story wrongly suggested that Oakland Mayor Libby Schaaf is Black.
-She is white.